Tirbanibuline

 This section has been translated automatically.

-Tirbanibulin is not only a "non-ATP-competitive inhibitor of proto-oncogenic non-receptor tyrosine kinase(SRC)" but also a potent tubulin inhibitor (see microtubules below).
+Tirbanibulin is a "non-ATP-competitive inhibitor of the proto-oncogenic non-receptor tyrosine kinase(SRC)" and at the same time a strong tubulin inhibitor (see microtubules below).

 Tirbanibulin inhibits the SRC signaling pathway.
-Tyrosine kinase SRC, formerly known as C-SRC, (SRC=is the acronym for "cellular and sarcoma") is a tyrosine-protein kinase that is present associated with the cell membrane.
-SRC is a protooncogene and is considered the best studied protooncogene ever.
+The tyrosine kinase SRC, formerly known as C-SRC (SRC = acronym for "cellular and sarcoma") is a tyrosine protein kinase that is associated with the cell membrane.
+SRC is a protooncogene and is considered the best-studied protooncogene of all.

-In cell-based experiments, tirbanibulin has been shown to induce tubulin depolymerization and cell cycle arrest in G2/M phase at low nanomolar concentrations.
+In cell-based experiments, tirbanibulin has been shown to induce tubulin depolymerization and cell cycle arrest in the G2/M phase at low nanomolar concentrations.
 It acts similarly to colchicine (Niu L et al. 2019).
-Here, it reversibly binds to the colchicine binding site on β-tubulin, triggering a cellular effect (G2/M cell cycle arrest).
+It reversibly binds to the colchicine binding site on β-tubulin and thus triggers a cellular effect (G2/M cell cycle arrest).
 The reversible binding of tirbanibulin explains its clinically low toxicity (Niu L et al. 2019).

 Field of application/use